markekraus/PSRAW/docs/Module/about_RedditOAuthGrantType.md

 # LONG DESCRIPTION
 The `RedditOAuthGrantType` enumerator contains the available grant types available for OAuth Access Tokens requests on Reddit. this is visible on `RedditOAuthToken` objects as the `GrantType` property.
 It is used by various functions in this module to determine the actions and endpoints required to request Access Tokens.

-The `RedditOAuthGrantType` Enumerator is imported automatically when you import the PSRAW module.

 # Fields

 ## Client_Credentials